Kefalari (Argolis)

-Kefalari (Greek: Κεφαλάρι, spring or lit. gushing abundant water) is the name of the village and community Kefalari in Argolis.
-Several Greek villages in mountainous areas, where spring water is abundant, have similar names; this article is about the community at the northern border of the “Plain of Argos”, Peloponnese, at the Argolic Gulf.
+Kefalari (Greek: Κεφαλάρι, spring or lit. gushing abundant water) is the name of the village and community in Argolis.
+The village is located southwest of Argos, Peloponnese.
 The village developed around a large geologically significant karst spring.
 In the mythology and the life of ancient Greeks this spring was of importance and today it is a place of orthodox pilgrimage.

 History

 Mythology describes how Hercules eliminated the mythical monster Hydra (Λερναία Ύδρα/ Lernaia Hydra) near the region Lerni, in modern-day Myloi (Argolis) during his second labor.
 After that, Hercules buried the main head of the Hydra above a small mountain named Chaon (Argolis) and since then a large spring mushroomed, providing water in abundance to the people of Argos.
 The actual meaning of Kefalari (Κεφαλάρι) derives from the words αἴρω + κεφάλι (lift/cut + head) taken from the mythical fight of Hercules and Hydra.
-Kefalari was probably established as a religious place for the ancient Hellenic region in what was thought to be the place where Hercules buried the head of the Hydra and its ceremonial practices concerned about the worship of the goddess Hera and minor deities such as nymphs or serpents with connection to that specific labor of Hercules.
+Kefalari was probably established as a religious place for the ancient Hellenic religion, in what was thought to be the place where Hercules buried the head of the Hydra.
+Its ceremonial practices concerned about the worship of the goddess Hera and minor deities such as nymphs or serpents, with connection to that specific labor of Hercules.
 A village then sprung near the various religious sites.
 Kefalari was an integral part of the ancient city-state of Argos.
 There is little or no archaeological evidence if the settlement was occasionally inhabited for religious purposes or was the primary home to anyone at all.

 In later antiquity and Medieval/Byzantine times Christendom replaced the worship of Hera with the worship of Zoodochos Pigi (the life-giving fountain, meaning the Mother of Jesus, Mary).
 From 337 till mid 13th century Kefalari belonged to the Byzantine Empire, until French as well as Italian knights and mercenaries conquered Peloponnese for their own as a result of the 4th Crusade in 1204 AD.
 In the 15th century, Kefalari under Byzantine control again until the Ottoman Turks conquered Peloponnese in 1460 AD.